PipedreamHQ/pipedream/components/google_contacts/README.md

 account, as well as their information, such as email addresses, phone numbers, and contact photos.
 You can also use the People API to create new contacts, or to add new information to existing contacts.

+Pipedream's use and transfer to any other app of information received from Google APIs will adhere to [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy#additional_requirements_for_specific_api_scopes), including the Limited Use requirements.